mohamedwaled24/blogRepo/README.md

-## Cafe and Restaurant Website API
+## Blog Post API

-This is a Node.js project for a cafe and restaurant website.
-The website allows users to sign up and log in, view items on the menu, and purchase items online.
-Users can also view their shopping cart and checkout.
+This is a Node.js project for a blogging API.
+The API allows users to create an account, log in, and create blog posts in different categories.
+Users can also browse posts in specific categories and view posts by individual authors.

 ### Features

 - Sign up for an account with an email and password.

-- Log in with email and password to access user-specific functionality.
+- Log in with email and password to create and manage blog posts.

-- View items on the menu, including drinks and food.
+- Create blog posts with titles, content, and categories.

-- Add items to a shopping cart and view the cart.
+- View blog posts by category and by author.

-- Checkout and purchase items online.
+- Edit and delete existing blog posts.

 ### Installation